franmer2/HelpForDP200/Readme.markdown

 - Azure SQL Database for the data presentation layer
 - Power BI Desktop, for data mining and reporting

-Of course we will add some bricks of our infrastructure as:
+Of course we will add some infrastructure components as well:
 - Azure Active Directory
 - Azure Key Vault

-Before we begin, let's do a quick focus on Azure Data Factory and Azure Databriks
+Before we begin, let's do a quick review of Azure Data Factory and Azure Databriks

 ### Azure Data Factory v2
 Azure Data Factory v2 is a fully managed cloud service that enables the orchestration of data movement and transformation processes.
-Completely integrated with Azure, It allows during the data movements, to invoke other services, such as Azure Databricks or Logic App, to transform and enrich your data.
+Completely integrated with Azure, it can invoke other services during the data movements, such as Azure Databricks or Logic App, to transform and enrich your data.
 Azure Data Factory v2 also integrates with Azure Devops for integration and continuous development.
-In addition, with the ability to transform pipelines into ARM models, it is very easy to deploy them in other environments.
+In addition, with the ability to transform pipelines into ARM models, it makes very easy to deploy them to other environments.

 ![sparkles](pictures/image003.png)

 ### Azure Databricks
-Based on Spark, Azure Databricks is a workspace that allows collaboration between the company's stakeholders to bring innovation through continuous experimentation.
-Being integrated with Azure DevOps, Azure Databricks enters completely into a CI / CD process as illustrated in [Benjamin Leroux's post](https://thedataguy.blog/ci-cd-with-databricks-and-azure-devops/).
-Azure Databricks allows the collaboration around Notebooks, which support several languages such as Python, Scala, SQL, ..., and allows the execution of these notebooks both manual and automatic, via "jobs", orchestrated by Azure Data Factory
+Based on Spark, Azure Databricks is a workspace that fosters collaboration between the company's stakeholders to bring innovation through continuous experimentation.
+Being integrated with Azure DevOps, Azure Databricks fits neatly in a CI / CD process as illustrated in [Benjamin Leroux's post](https://thedataguy.blog/ci-cd-with-databricks-and-azure-devops/).
+Azure Databricks allows the collaboration around Notebooks, which support several languages such as Python, Scala, SQL, ..., and allows the execution of these notebooks both manual and automatic, via "jobs", orchestrated by Azure Data Factory.

 ![sparkles](pictures/image004.png)